gferreira/xTools4/docs/_reference/measurement-scales-tresholds.md

 permalink : /reference/measurement-scales-tresholds/
 ---

-Measurement scales reveal relationships between a given measurement and its parent, font, and default values.
+Measurement scales reveal the proportion between a given measurement and its parent value, font value, or default value.
 {: .lead}

 * Table of Contents